frostweep/PUN2VoiceWebGLUnity/README.md

 # Unity WebGL PUN - Voice Chat
-This is official Github page of WebGL implementation of voice chat by using PUN 2 server solution. </br>
+This is a Github page of WebGL implementation of voice chat by using PUN 2 server solution. </br>

 ## Requirements
 - Unity 2019.x or higher